david618/elastic-ingest/three-node/kubespray/README.md

 Using Ubuntu 18.04; cilium driver installed.
 Install was done from master-0.

-Made a change to config and reran ansible playbook to deploy.
+To try different network settings; made a change to config and reran ansible playbook to deploy.

+None of these changes impacted the output.

 ```
 vi inventory/dj0610d/group_vars/all/all.yaml